10 Commandments

 3. You shall not take the name of the Lord your God in vain, for the Lord will not leave him unpunished who takes His name in vain.

 This might be the most misunderstood commandment of the 10.
 Often we’re told not to say things like, “Oh my God.”
 But if you look at the last part of this command, clearly that cannot be what God is suggesting.
 If it is, I don’t think there will be very many people in the Kingdom… who hasn’t slipped and said, “Oh my God” once or twice?
 Yet here God tells us He will never forgive us for taking His name in vain.
-How could God not forgive something that could be done so accidental?
+How could God not forgive something that could be done so accidentally?

 The problem is in how we translate the original language; the word is actually more like, “carry”.
 If you use God’s name to do things that are not of God, He will not forgive you.

 Why is this so important to God?
 Using God’s name for something that is not of God causes more damage to God’s reputation than anything else man can possibly do.
 The most common argument against God has been because of evil things man has done “in God’s name.”
-Doing evil in God’s name is not something done accidental, it is deliberate and intentional, and God will not tolerate it.
+Doing evil in God’s name is not something done accidentally, it is deliberate and intentional, and God will not tolerate it.

 Jesus said, “Therefore I say to you, every sin and blasphemy shall be forgiven people, but blasphemy against the Spirit shall not be forgiven.”
 (Matthew 12:31) Are there two sins that God will not forgive?
 Or is this command and blasphemy against the Spirit the same law?